ada-lovelace-23/note-g/README.md

 - Las entrevistas no siempre se realizan en frente de un ordenador, a veces se recolectan los datos en papel.
 - Si las informaciones brindadas por el entrevistado no se insertan de manera completa en la plataforma, los usuarios se encuentran a tener que repetir (y revivir) sus problemas más veces, cada vez que hablan con un voluntario o empleado.

-## Instalación
+## Instalation

-### Crear Recursos

-You can create the AWS resources required for this cross-service example using either of the following:
+### Development Setup Overview

+Take the following step to setup the app

+- Clone the repository
+- Reproduce the tech stack using the setup.yml Cloud Formation template.
+- Create identity pool
+- Create the .env file with project's credentials
+- Install dependencies
+- Set up the continuous integration between Amplify and the repository

 ### Create the resources using Amazon CloudFormation

 To run the stack using the AWS CLI:

-1. Install and configure the AWS CLI following the instructions in the AWS CLI User Guide.
+1. Install and configure the AWS CLI following the instructions in the [AWS CLI User Guide](https://aws.amazon.com/cli/).

-2. Open the AWS Command Console from the _./transcribe-streaming-app_ folder.
+2. Open the AWS Command Console from the _./transcribe-streaming-app_ folder. **>>Where is this ./transcribe-streaming-app folder?<<**

-3. Run the following command, replacing _STACK_NAME_ with a unique name for the stack and REGION-NAME with the region.
+3. Run the following command, replacing _STACK_NAME_ with a unique name for the stack and REGION-NAME with the region.\

-aws cloudformation create-stack --stack-name STACK_NAME --template-body file://setup.yaml --capabilities CAPABILITY_IAM --region REGION-NAME
+`aws cloudformation create-stack --stack-name STACK_NAME --template-body file://setup.yaml --capabilities CAPABILITY_IAM --region REGION-NAME`\
 **Important**: The stack name must be unique within an AWS Region and AWS account.
 You can specify up to 128 characters, and numbers and hyphens are allowed.
 4. Open Cloud Formation, and open the **Piles** page.
 5. Choose the **Resources** tab.
 The **Physical ID** of the **IDENTITY_POOL_ID** you require for this cross-service example is displayed.
 6. Choose **Manage Identity Pools**.
 7. Choose **Create new identity pool**.
 8. In the **Identity pool name** field, give your identity pool a name.
 9. Select the **Enable access to unauthenticated identities** checkbox.
 8. Choose **Create Pool**.
 9. Choose **Allow**.

-10. Take note of the **Identity pool ID**, which is highlighted in red in the **Get AWS

-11.Choose **Edit identity pool**.
+10. Take note of the **Identity pool ID**, which is highlighted in red in the **Get AWS 11.Choose **Edit identity pool**.
 12. Take note of the name of the role in the **Unauthenticated role** field.
 13. Open [IAM in the AWS Management Console](https://aws.amazon.com/iam/), and open the *Roles* page.
 14. Search for the unauthenticated role you just created.
 15. Open the role.
 16. Click the down arrow beside the policy name.
 17. Choose **Edit Policy**.
 18. Choose the **JSON** tab.

-19. Delete the existing content, and paste the code below into it.
+19. Delete the existing content, and paste the code below into it.\
 ```json
 {
   "Version": "2012-10-17",